BRAiNCHiLD95/BRAiNCHiLD95/README.md

 ### Hi folks, my name is Brian Sam Thomas! 👋

-I’m currently a Senior Software Engineer at Pet24-7 Global Limited - working across multiple verticals building services and platforms to bring affordable and accessible veterinary care to everyone around the globe.
+I’m currently a Senior Software Engineer (AI & Cloud) at Pet24-7 Global Limited - working across multiple verticals building services and platforms to bring affordable and accessible veterinary care to everyone around the globe.
 Some of these include -

 For the core (Vidtu):
 - A React SPA with a Laravel backend - the main bespoke application.